 The northern tamarisk beetle (Diorhabda carinulata) was observed on the LORP Area in 2017 and has increased its presence across the entire LORP Project area.
 During the summer of 2019, widespread herbivory was observed, increasing the likelihood of large scale tamarisk mortality.
-The LORP Scientific Team should develop a management strategy to address the beetle.
+The LORP Scientific Team will pursue field studies in 2020-21 to observe and document the effects of the beetle and will use these results to develop a management strategy to address the beetle.
 The continued cutting and burning of tamarisk trees by LADWP while the tamarisk beetle is killing the same tree species in the same area may be a redundant activity.
 Money and personnel may be put to use on other endeavors if the beetle proves to be successful in reducing tamarisk trees.